Moving to Manhattan: Complete Moving Guide 2024

 6. Entertainment

 • Entertainment costs can add up quickly when you live in the heart of NY.
-Basic movie tickets are around $15 to $20 each, theater tickets, concerts, and other events usually start from $120 per ticket.
+Basic movie tickets are around $15 to $20 each, and theater tickets, concerts, and other events usually start from $120 per ticket.
 You have incredible shows like Cirque Du Soleil and Broadway favourites that can run as high as $900 for box seats.
-A gym membership which every NYer has will cost you between $50 and $150 per month.
+A gym membership, which every NYer has will cost you between $50 and $150 per month.

 7. Shopping